Charles the Simple: Revolt of the nobles

-Queen Frederuna died on 10 February 917 leaving six daughters and no sons, leaving the succession uncertain.
+Queen Frederuna died on 10 February 917 leaving six daughters and no sons—and thus uncertainty as to the succession.
 On 7 October 919 Charles married Eadgifu, the daughter of Edward the Elder, King of England, who bore him a son, the future King Louis IV of France.

 By this time, Charles's excessive favouritism towards a certain Hagano, a petty nobleman (mediocris) and a relative of Charles's first wife Frederuna, had turned the aristocracy against him.
 He endowed Hagano with monasteries that were already the benefices of other barons, alienating them.
 In Lotharingia, he earned the enmity of the new duke Gilbert, who in 919 declared loyalty to the new king of East Francia Henry the Fowler.
-Opposition to Charles in Lotharingia was not universal, however; he retained support of Wigeric.
+Opposition to Charles in Lotharingia was not universal, however; he retained the support of Wigeric.

-The nobles, completely exasperated with Charles's policies and especially his favoritism of count Hagano, seized Charles in 920.
+The nobles, completely exasperated with Charles's policies and especially his favouritism of Count Hagano, seized Charles in 920.
 After negotiations by Archbishop Herveus of Reims the king was released.

 In 922, the Frankish nobles revolted again led by Robert of Neustria.
 Robert, who was Odo's brother, was elected king by the rebels and crowned, while Charles had to flee to Lotharingia.
 On 2 July 922, Charles lost his most faithful supporter, Herveus of Reims, who had succeeded Fulk in 900.
 Charles returned with a Norman army in 923 but was defeated on 15 June at the Battle of Soissons by Robert, who died in the battle.
 Charles was captured and imprisoned in a castle at Péronne under the guard of Herbert II of Vermandois.
 Robert's son-in-law Rudolph of Burgundy was then elected to succeed him as king.

 Charles died in prison on 7 October 929 and was buried at the nearby abbey of Saint-Fursy.
 His son by Eadgifu would eventually be crowned in 936 as Louis IV of France.
-In the initial aftermath of Charles's defeat, Queen Eadgifu and children had fled to England.
+In the initial aftermath of Charles's defeat, Queen Eadgifu and their children fled to England.